Karimatajin/Decision-Trees-and-Random-Forest-in-R/README.md

 ## Task

-Trying to predict the price of the houses using Regression Tree and Random Forest
+Trying to predict the price of the house using Regression Tree and Random Forest

 ## Objective of Regression Tree and Random Forest